ccyanxyz/uniswap-arbitrage-analysis/readme.md

 ### 2. Implementation

-Ethereum block interval is 15 seconds, you have to do 3 things in 15 seconds:
+Ethereum block interval is around 12 seconds (as of this writing), you have to do 3 things within 12 seconds more or less:
+(And Rust/Golang or C++ would be faster in terms of the performance, than Python, implementing the same logic)

 * Update the reserves of each trading pair:
   * Small amount of trading pairs: batch request for the states of all trading pairs
-  * Large amount of trading pairs: batch request, then parse every new block, if there is a event in (Swap, Sync, Mint, Burn), update the related pair reserves.
+  * Large amount of trading pairs: batch request, then parse every new block, if there is an event in (Swap, Sync, Mint, Burn), update the related pair reserves.
 * Find the best path and optimal input amount:
   * Optimize DFS, explore other algorithms like bellman-ford, spfa, etc.
 * Send the transaction: